-Politician Jean-Pierre Brard testimony against Scientology, however damaging, had been that of an outsider.
+Politician Jean-Pierre Brard's testimony against Scientology, however damning, had been that of an outsider.
 Roger Gonnet, the next witness for the plaintiffs, spoke as a former insider.

 Now in his late 60s, Gonnet appeared in court laden with documents and charts for his presentation – it was he who had supplied investigators with much of internal Scientology literature already in the dossier.

-Confronted with one of these documents earlier in the trial, the defendant Alain Rosenberg had blamed “the apostate” Gonnet for feeding the court Scientology policy letters which he insisted were no longer valid (see Part Nine of trial coverage).
+Confronted with one of these documents earlier in the trial, the defendant Alain Rosenberg had blamed “the apostate” Gonnet for feeding the court Scientology policy letters which he insisted were no longer valid.2

 Judge Château, concerned that Gonnet might introduce documents that were not already in the dossier, made it clear then that she preferred an oral presentation.
 For the most part then, Gonnet left his documents alone.